Asian stocks sink after Wall Street declines

 US ECONOMY: The Federal Reserve says the economy was expanding at a moderate pace in March and early April, despite uncertainty caused by trade tensions and Midwest flooding.
 The Fed's "beige book" on economic conditions said weakness remained, especially in sluggish consumer spending, which accounts for two-thirds of economic activity.
 The report will form the basis for discussion when central bank officials meet April 30-May 1 to discuss interest rates.

-ENERGY: Benchmark U.S. crude lost 8 cents to $63.68 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 5 cents to $63.81 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 29 cents on Wednesday to close at $63.76.
-Brent crude, used to price international oils, sank 19 cents to $71.43 per barrel in London.
-It declined 10 cents the previous session to $71.62.
+Brent crude, used to price international oils, advanced 9 cents to $71.66 per barrel in London.
+It declined 10 cents in the previous session to $71.62.